 ACCEL: What to Do for the Patient Without Surgical Options?

 Progression of HF is difficult to predict, as patients may have periods in which they are stable, followed by intervals of illness, after which they improve but to a level likely lower than baseline.
-Nevertheless, as the disease progresses, a subset of patients will develop persistently severe symptoms despite maximum guidelines-directed medical therapy (GDMT).
-Various terminologies have been used to describe this group of patients who are classified as having ACCF/AHA stage D HF; the most common terms are "advanced HF," "end-stage HF," and "refractory HF."
+Nevertheless, as the disease progresses, a subset of patients will develop persistently severe symptoms despite maximum guideline-directed medical therapy (GDMT).
+Various terminologies have been used to describe this group of patients who are classified as having ACCF/AHA stage D HF; the most common terms are “advanced HF,” “end-stage HF,” and “refractory HF.”

 Within this group, patients for whom the advanced options of mechanical support (ventricular assist devices) and heart transplantation are not offered—usually due to age, comorbidities, or other factors—are considered for palliative care.
 Of course, the principles of palliative care apply throughout the continuum of HF, but when all other options are gone, palliative care becomes the best therapy.

 The 2013 ACCF/AHA guidelines acknowledge the challenge of determining when a patient has moved into stage D HF.1 The new guidelines include clinical clues that may assist clinicians in identifying patients who are progressing toward advanced HF.

 Kathleen L. Grady, PhD, APN, is the administrative director of the Center for Heart Failure at Northwestern Memorial Hospital.
 She was co-chair of the committee that recently produced a scientific statement from the AHA on decision-making in advanced HF.2